mouseless/mouseless.codes/services.md

 We are a self-managing software engineering team who takes care of its own technical-debts out of the box.

+Have a look at our [case studies](./case-studies.md) to get a better feeling of how we can help you.

 ## Re-engineering

 We keep you focused.